Four ways to partially apply constraint tuples

 to shut GHC up by just defining a one-off instance like so:

-other pair of constraints, such as CTuple2 (Eq a) (Ord a)
+other pair of constraints, such as CTuple2 (Eq a) (Ord a), then you’ll also

 are infinitely many such combinations of constraints, we would have to write